MSGW2018/A6/knowledge-generation/ordering-digital-disorder.md

 ## What is Digital Disorder?

 **Scientists have theorized that our constant access to the internet reshaping our brains, making them different from our predecessors.
-If we do not use our technology with moderation, the chance for a digital disorder to take over increases signiicantly.**
+If we do not use our technology with moderation, the chance for a digital disorder to take over increases significantly.**

 Some disorders include Nomophobia, Technoference, Fauxcellarm, Cyberchondria and "Truman Show" Delusion.